 When is the right time to activate an influencer campaign?

-Pinpointing why you’re considering influencers is essential before approaching any influencers or an agency to help with your influencer needs!
-Not only is it a starter point for your list of campaign KPIs, but it’ll also help you to determine which type of campaign you want to launch.
-One of the best parts of working with influencers is that you can customize your strategy based on your brand’s unique wants and needs.
+Pinpointing why you’re considering influencers is an essential step to take before approaching any influencer or agency!
+Not only is it a starting point for your list of campaign KPIs, but it’ll also help you to determine which type of campaign you want to launch.
+One of the best parts of working with influencers is that you can customize your strategy based on your brand’s unique goals.